deepgram/web-next/content/blog/posts/diving-into-vue-3-reusability-with-composables/index.md

 ---
-title: Diving Into Vue 3 - Reusability with Composables
+title: "Diving Into Vue 3 - Reusability with Composables"
-description: Put everything together that we've learned in the series, and then refactor it all to use composables.
+description: "Put everything together that we've learned in the series, and then refactor it all to use composables."
 date: 2022-02-25
 cover: https://res.cloudinary.com/deepgram/image/upload/v1645127714/blog/2022/02/diving-into-vue-3-reusability-with-composables/dive-into-vue-3%402x.jpg
 authors: